ycechungAI/goose/documentation/docs/guides/session-recipes.md

    - `instructions`: Add or modify the system instructions
    - `prompt`: Add the initial message or question to start a Goose session with
-   - `activities`: List the activities that can be performed
+   - `activities`: List the activities that can be performed, which are displayed as prompts in the Desktop app

    #### Recipe Parameters

-   You may add parameters to a recipe, which will require uses to fill in data when running the recipe.
+   You may add parameters to a recipe, which will require users to fill in data when running the recipe.
 Parameters can be added to any part of the recipe (instructions, prompt, activities, etc).

-   To add parameters, edit your recipe file to include template variables using `{{ variable_name }}` syntax and define each of them in your yaml using `parameters`.
+   To use parameters, edit your recipe file to include template variables using `{{ variable_name }}` syntax and define each of them in your yaml using `parameters`.

    <details>
    <summary>Example recipe with parameters</summary>